 The breadth of courses offered by the Art History department, ranging from prehistoric times to the present and covering nearly all areas of the world, is rarely found at four-year colleges.
-Since 1964, the State University of New York at New Paltz has offered a Bachelor of Arts degree in Art History with a wide range of courses in the history of painting, sculpture, architecture, graphic and decorative arts, design, and photography.
-A minor concentration in Art History is also available, as is an Art History major concentration within the Elementary Education Pre-K-6 curriculum.
+Since 1964, the State University of New York at New Paltz has offered a Bachelor of Arts degree in Art History with a wide variety of courses in the history of painting, sculpture, architecture, graphic and decorative arts, design, and photography.
+A minor concentration in Art History is available, as is an Art History major concentration within the Elementary Education Pre-K-6 curriculum.

 At present, there is no graduate program in Art History.
 However, the Art History department offers graduate-level courses that are designed expressly to fulfill the requirements of other graduate programs on campus.